tritonro/cse15l-lab-reports/lab1.md

  Normally, to install VScode, you should just go to their [website](https://code.visualstudio.com/) and follow the prompts to download the software.
 However, I already had VScode downloaded on my laptop, so I didn't do this step during lab.
 When you open VScode for the first time, you should land on a page similar to the one pictured below.

 ![Image](images/vsCode_ss.png).

-*Include at least 3 images corresponding to the steps*.

-*Include at least 2-3 sentences or bullet points describing what you did.
-If for some reason you didn’t do the step exactly, describe why not (maybe your computer already had something on it, maybe the department computers worked differently, etc).*.

 2. **Remotely Connecting**.